Online Drop-In Office Hours

 The MSIS Online curriculum is adaptive to both experienced and novice students.
 Faculty are adept at creating a challenging coursework for experienced students while at the same time ensuring a supportive and flexible experience for those new to information systems.
 Students who are new to IS are encouraged to seek out additional study resources, such as working with a study group, scheduling virtual meetings with professors, completing additional self-study, working with a tutor or following a Massive Open Online Course in addition to the MSIS Online class requirements.

-For students with a non-technical background, we strongly suggest completing the co-requisite course before starting the program or during your first semester.
 Internships are also highly recommended for students to gain additional IS experience during the program.